peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         string str,
         System.IO.Stream stream);

 Writes a string in CBOR format to a data stream.
+The string will be encoded using indefinite-length encoding if its length exceeds a certain threshold (this behavior may change in future versions of this library).

 <b>Parameters:</b>